bek0s/gbkfit-legacy/INSTALL.md

 For example: If we want to build the `gbkfit_dmodel_scube_cuda` library, we will have to build the libraries `gbkfit_dmodel_scube` and  `gbkfit_cuda`.
-Since these libraries depend on other libraries, we will also need to build the library `gbkfit`.
+We will also need to build the libraries these two depend on.
+Thus, we will need to build the `gbkfit` library.
 If this sounds complicated, do not worry.
 CMake will automatically calculate the required dependencies for each library.

 ### External dependencies